sb43/debrowser/docs/quickstart/quickstart.rst

 .. image:: debrowser_pics/input_tab.png
 	:align: center

-To begin the DESeq process, you will need to select your Data file (TSV format) to be analyzed using DESeq.
+To begin the DESeq process, you will need to select your Data file (TSV format) to be analyzed using DESeq2.
 If you do not have a dataset to use, you can select to use the built in demo by clicking on the 'Load Demo!'.
 To view the entire demo data file, you can download this `demo set`_.
 For an example case study, try our `advanced demo`_.